persandstrom/python-verisure/README.md

-# python3-verisure
+# python-verisure
-A python3 module for reading and changing status of verisure devices through mypages.
+A python module for reading and changing status of verisure devices through mypages.
+Compatible with both Python2 and Python3.